EESI/Fizzy/README.md

 # Fizzy Feature Selection Tool

 Fizzy is a feature subset selection tool that uses [FEAST](http://www.cs.man.ac.uk/~gbrown/fstoolbox/) in the background to run feature selection on biological data formats.
 Fizzy processes [BIOM](http://biom-format.org/) and mapping files, which are a standard in metagenomics data analysis. `fizzy` will run feature selection on taxonomic abundances obtained from the biom file given a set of categorical labels obtained form the the mapping file.  `npfs` is a subset selection tool that provides inference on the number of features that are deemed as *important*.
+Check out the [IPython notebook](http://nbviewer.ipython.org/github/EESI/Fizzy/blob/master/test/Fizzy-Notebook.ipynb) to see `fizzy` and `npfs` in action.

 # Installation and Dependencies